 From Powell River, travel 28 km north on Highway 101 to Malaspina Road, 3 km before the village of Lund.
 Turn right and follow this road to Okeover Inlet Wharf then the property is an approximate 10 minute ride to Thors Cove.

-Travel Time: from Vancouver, BC, via Horseshoe Bay Ferry Terminal, aboard BC Ferries, to Okeover Inlet Wharf is 5.5 hours.
+Travel time from Vancouver, BC, via Horseshoe Bay Ferry Terminal, aboard BC Ferries, to Okeover Inlet Wharf is 5.5 hours.
 Total driving time from Horseshoe Bay is 3 hours and 2 ferry crossings of approximately one hour each.

-Trave1 Time: from Comox Ferry Terminal to Okeover Inlet Wharf is 1¾ hours, ferry & driving time.
+Travel time from Comox Ferry Terminal to Okeover Inlet Wharf is 1¾ hours, ferry & driving time.

 Powell River is accessible from Vancouver via BC Ferries, Horseshoe Bay Terminal or from Vancouver Island via Comox Ferry Terminal.
-Air travel is available through Pacific Coastal Airlines @ Vancouver Airport's South Terminal or the Comox Airport, Vancouver Island.
+Air travel is available through Pacific Coastal Airlines at Vancouver Airport's South Terminal or the Comox Airport, Vancouver Island.
 Guests from Washington can connect to Desolation Sound via Kenmore Air.